 Our living and learning lifestyle also meant that I kept an eye out for new things that I thought they might really enjoy—I still do that!
+In fact, I was ready for the next big thing.
+We plan to Play Zehn Games, an online casino gaming for us to experience.
 And depending on what’s going on, maybe I bring it into our lives in the moment, or maybe I save it as a surprise for the next celebration.
 I love making the choices that work for us.

 With the holiday season upon us, I’m reminded how much I’ve always loved hearing about the things other unschooling families have enjoyed and contemplating whether we might enjoy them as well.
 So I thought I’d share some of our well-loved fun and games, in case they might bring some fun and joy into your lives!

 Please note that I’ve tried to make things a bit easier by including links, some of which are affiliate links.
 That means, at no cost to you, I make a small amount of money if you click through.
 If you’d rather not, please feel free to go the sites yourself and search for the item directly.
 No worries!